pippellia-btc/Cubit-Guides/README.md

-# Cubit-Guides
+# Cubit-Guides & print files
-The one-stop guide to getting Citadel up and running on your own Cubit
+The one-stop guide to getting Citadel up and running on your own Cubit.
+If you want to print your own case you can find the files in the `print_files` directory.

 ----